 Trails: There are two main trails: The Ridge Loop Trail and the Wood Thrush Trail.
 The trails are open to the public every day from 8 a.m. until dusk, unless closed for maintenance (check the Morven Park website to ensure availability).

-Facilities: Restrooms are available at the Administration building near the Coach House.
+Facilities: Restrooms are available next to the main parking lot and at the Administration building near the Coach House.
 More information about Morven Park can be found here.

 Driving directions: 17195 Southern Planter Lane, Leesburg, VA 20176.
 Click here for detailed directions and a property map.